Mason23Johnson/Console-Username-and-Pin/README.md

   2) PINS are not digits.
   3) PINS do not match.

+(This is an addition to my previous Console Main Menu project which can be found on this GitHub)

 Example {
 Please enter a username between 3-20 characters.
 MJ